liangzheng816/OfficeDocs-SharePoint/migration/mm-reports.md

 When you need to do a more in-depth investigation or a thorough verification of your migration task, the task level reports help you drill down into the specific details.
 We recommend using these reports to help you accomplish this.

 - **ItemSummary.csv:** A report similar to the overall summary report, except that it aggregates the data just for a single task.
 - **ItemFailureReport.csv:** A failure report at the item level.
-This is a filtered version of the files report, showing only failures.
+This report is a filtered version of the files report, showing only failures.
 - **ItemReport.csv:** A list of all the items this task attempted to do.
 - **ScanSummary.csv:** A report that gives statistical totals.
 - **StructureReport.csv:** A structure report at the task level.
 - **StructureFailureReport.csv:** A structure failure report at the task level.
 - **StructureFailureSummary.csv:** An aggregate of all the structural task failure reports.
-This is only generated if there are failures.
+This report is only generated if there are failures.

 ### Item Summary